curvegrid/go-ethereum-wiki/Pipe.md

 # Ethereum Pipe API

 General, easy to use, ethereum query interface.
+This API allows you to easily interface with ethereum's state and their respective objects, create transactions and directly evaluate contracts.

 ```go
 import "github.com/ethereum/eth-go/ethpipe"